World Snooker Tour: Outside Europe

-Other countries that have organised world snooker tournaments include Monaco, Canada, Hong Kong, Thailand, South Africa, Poland, Turkey, Brazil, Japan, Malaysia, Singapore and India.
+Other countries that have organised World Snooker tournaments include Monaco, Gibraltar, Poland, Finland, Bulgaria and Latvia in Europe, Hong Kong, Macau, Japan, Malaysia, Singapore, New Zealand, Turkey, Pakistan and India in Asia and Oceania, and Canada, Brazil and South Africa elsewhere.
 Some events like the Championship League, Champion of Champions and the defunct Premier League are not directly sanctioned by the Tour but still constitute as a part of the professional snooker calendar due to historical reasons.

+The tour also hosts events of alternate forms of snooker, such as the Snooker Shoot Out with the time-constrained shoot-out rules, Six-red World Championship for six-red snooker and the Riyadh Season Championship, as known as the "golden ball" event.

-Change in format
+Competition format

 Players traditionally come into ranking events in different rounds based on their world ranking, and the top players in the sport—often the top 16 ranked players—are usually seeded through to the venue stage and do not have to play a qualification match; however, from the 2013–14 season the circuit began to transition to a flat format structure, with all the players starting in the first round.
 Some tournaments also have an amateur leg that makes it possible for non-members to enter WPBSA events.

 Starting from the 2021-22 snooker season, the tour began to transition some of its events back to a seeded format using qualifying rounds.
 The Home Nations Series was the first set of events to follow this change, where the first round was played as a qualifying round for all non-Top 16 players, with those in the Top 16 — plus local nation wildcards — having their matches held over to the final venue.
 The UK Championship followed suit from the 2022 edition, which effectively turned the tournament into a near-identical copy of the World Snooker Championship, with the exception being frame length.
-While some of these changes have been criticised by lower ranked players due to qualifiers often being played without crowds and in cubicles, a reminder to some of the pre-Barry Hearn era, others have praised them, especially the format change for the UK Championship which reverted the tournament to the prestige that it had before the flat-128 draw was imposed upon it.
+Lower ranked players are now required to play without crowds and in cubicles for the qualifying rounds in such events.